h4ck3rk3y/h4ck3rk3y.github.io/_drafts/2016-05-17-essential-skills.md

 # Need to Learn how to ride a two wheeler

 While thinking about essential skills I realized that I need to learn how to ride a bike.
-I was thinking of the Thousand Dollar Challenge and how I never rode the bike, sitting behind Edwin the whole time.
+I was thinking of the Thousand Dollar Challenge and how I never rode the bike, sitting in the back seat the whole time.
 At 20 I should know how to ride a bike.

+Summer looks like a good time to learn some of these things.
+Can learn how to ride a two wheeler courtsey Edwin during a few weekends at Pune.
+If my company keeps me in Courtyard by Marriot for 2 months then I can learn to swim and get fit in the process.